 We have a tough intake.
 There are some very bad habits that many of our pupils have been in, some for seven years or more, some for an entire lifetime.
 When I ask in one of the first assemblies how many have short tempers, 80% of the year of 120 put their hands up.
-When told on arrival at secondary school to interact more politely, many of them snarl, smirk or sneer, perhaps having ignored adults for years.
+When told on arrival at secondary school that we interact politely here, many of them smirk, perhaps having ignored adults for years.
 When reprimanded, blame and excuses are default reactions: ‘it’s not my fault!’
 ‘He made me do it!’

 In all of the many schools we have taught in as a team of teachers, induction for new Year 7 pupils lasted one day at most, and was rushed, stressful and scary for the youngest year group.
 They were often jostled, harried, hustled, bullied and intimidated by those pupils much older than them.
 Teachers were so busy firefighting on all fronts with all year groups that they had the least time to nurture and protect the youngest cohort.
 As a result, many Year 7 pupils start school terrified and terrorised, and in future years go on to inflict this intimidation on new pupils, stealing or hiding their bags, blazers or kit.

 At Michaela, we take the most time for our youngest pupils, with 7 days to set them up to succeed in their first steps on the start of their seven-year journey at secondary school – without any older pupils there at all.
 We recognise that they have to navigate the new demands of some 10 different teachers, and 120 pupils in their year group, very different to their primary schools, where they tend to have one form teacher all year and sometimes only 50 children in their year group.
 Bootcamp gives the new kids seven days to adjust these new challenges and rise to our high standards.

 Bootcamp at Michaela teaches our pupils the mindset and habits to succeed at school.